 Etihad Apartment

-A fellow airline from the United Arab Emirates, Abu Dhabi (AUH)-based Etihad Airways is the only other airline that offers flyers in first class seats a shower at 33,000 feet.
+A fellow airline from the United Arab Emirates, Abu Dhabi (AUH)-based Etihad Airways is the only other airline that offers travelers flying first class a shower at 33,000 feet.

 But the main event is all about the space you get in Etihad's first class on the Airbus A380.
 It's called an Apartment, after all.
 And it lives up to the name.

-To call the Etihad Apartment “extra” would be an understatement.
-Each suite has its own dedicated vanity, a crisp, 24-inch TV screen.
-There's even a dedicated chef on board who will work with you to customize your meals however you'd like – and whenever you'd like them.
+Each suite has its own dedicated vanity, and a crisp, 24-inch TV screen.
+The flight attendants onboard will even work with you to customize your meals however you'd like – and whenever you'd like them.
 When your meal is ready, eat in your own Apartment or head out to the onboard lounge.

 And the whole setup just oozes class.
-While Emirates goes for the bling factor, Etihad is more elegant and understated.
-From the soft leather tones to the intricate designs on the door to each Apartment, you'll be hard pressed to find a more beautiful seat on a plane.
+While Emirates favors the bling factor, Etihad is more elegant and understated.
+From the soft leather tones to the intricate designs on the door to each Apartment, you'll be hard-pressed to find a more beautiful seat on a plane.

 Cathay Pacific First Class